Courses

 Lecture 5) Tutorial on using py4shocks for characterising ISM shocks#

-• py4shocks: a module to find shock waves
+• Python modules to find and characterise shock waves

 Bibliography:#